What is Technical Bid Evaluation(TBE)?

 - Vendor to comply with MR, mandatory requirements.

 - Review of TQ response from Vendor.

 - The vendor should comply & stamp on the table of Compliance.

 - Pressure Testing requirements to be checked.

-- Painting requirements to be marked with respect to line design parameters.
+- Painting requirements are to be marked with respect to line design parameters.

-- For the Full Bore valve requirement, Valve ID to be check.
+- For the Full Bore valve requirement, the Valve ID is to be checked.

-- Fire Safe Design requirements to be checked for soft seated valves.
+- Fire Safe Design requirements are to be checked for soft seated valves.

 Piping Inputs to Vendor Packages for Technical Bid Evaluation

 While performing the technical bid evaluation the following inputs are provided from the piping.